zen-masters/Zen-Sets/mkdocs/tools.md

 | Remove Objects with linked data from Group |

 ### Join Objects
+Gives an option to mark all mesh in object with vert, face part or face map group before Blender standard [Join](https://docs.blender.org/manual/en/latest/scene_layout/object/editing/join.html) operation.
+Thus it will be available to split them back into objects or to no in newly created mesh where is each previous object mesh part now

 | ![remove_linked](img/screen/collections/join_objects.gif) |
 |---|
 | Join objects in group(s) and optionally mark them as face parts |